GitAbbonu/TypeScript_exercises/README.md

-# Create a child class in exercise-2-create-a-child-class-start.ts.
+# Create enums to use instead of strings in exercise-1-create-enums-start.ts.